Jane Corbin

-Early life and career
+Early life

+She originated in Devon.
+Her father was Aubrey Corbin, a test pilot who married Olive Amery, his second wife.
+She has a sister born in 1958.

+Her mother was from Moretonhampstead.
+Her father was from Portsmouth, and trained with de Havilland.
+He was an airline pilot until 1939, then a test pilot for Airspeed, known for their gliders.
+Her parents moved to Kenya 1957, then worked for the High Commissioner for the Western Pacific.
+Her maternal uncles were John Amery, who was executed in 1945, and the Conservative MP Julian Amery (1919-96) who was Minister for Aviation from 1962-64.
+Her half-sister Elizabeth Corbin married Edward Theodore Thring (1930-2022), grandson of Sir Arthur Thring, in October 1959 at Chelsea Old Church.
+Edward Thring was later the school bursar of Rendcomb College in Gloucestershire, in the 1980s.
+From this marriage, one of her half-nieces (born 1960) married Francis Mander, brother of Sir Nicholas Mander.
+John Alexander, brother of Henry Templer Alexander, married the sister of her father's first wife from Portsmouth, Anne Rump, at Sheet, Hampshire, in April 1943.

 Corbin was educated at King's College London, graduating with a degree in English in 1975.

+Career

 She was part of the first intake of new journalists to be employed by Channel 4 News before its launch in November 1982.
 While with ITN Corbin covered major news events such as the siege of the Holy Sikh Temple at Amritsar in June 1984 and interviewed Indira Gandhi just before she was assassinated by her Sikh bodyguards.
 Corbin reported on the miners' strike in the same year. and accompanied Benazir Bhutto on her return to Pakistan in 1982.

 Since joining the BBC's current affairs programme Panorama in 1988, Corbin has made over a hundred documentaries working as a reporter in war zones and as an investigative journalist in general for the BBC.
 She has specialised in making films about Al-Qaeda since 1998, when she was one of the first reporters to identify the threat from Osama bin Laden in Death to America.

 Corbin has reported extensively from the Middle East covering the conflict between Israel and the Palestinians, including her inside account of the negotiations that led to the Oslo Peace Accords in 1993.
 She has reported extensively from the West Bank and Gaza covering the conflict - for example in the films 'The War of the Tunnels' in Gaza in 2014 and 'Price Tag Wars' on the activities of right-wing teenagers in Israel whom their own government calls 'terrorists'.
 Corbin reported from Iraq during the first Gulf War in 1991–92 when she reported on the existence of Saddam Hussein's secret nuclear weapons programme and his Supergun.